 I also have a self-imposed rule that my “nightcap” is always a mug of herbal tea.
 It’s a grounding habit, and puts a hydrating and calming lid on my day, even if I’ve had more drinks than I planned to.
-This ritual is a non-negotiable, even when traveling or when I have an apartment full of visiting family or friends.
+This ritual is a non-negotiable, even during seasons of travel or if I have an apartment full of visiting family or friends.

 Enlist An Accountability Buddy

-When you’re trying to adjust wavelengths, but are still surrounded by booze-centric events, it’s easy to cave.
+When you’re trying to adjust wavelengths, but are still surrounded by booze-centric events (ahem, Zoom happy hour), it’s easy to cave.
 Find someone who will support you—even if they’re not sober-curious themselves.
 But bonus if they are.

 Arranging in advance to have a friend that you don’t have to “explain yourself” to will help you stay anchored.
 Repeatedly explaining why you’re not drinking to individuals who are drinking is exhausting and—especially if you’re just starting to re-evaluate your habits—it can be tempting.

-Maybe this person is even remote; a text before, during, and after the event to check in can be helpful.
-Don’t be afraid to toot your own horn and celebrate a moderate evening if you planned one!
+This person might likely be remote, so a text to check in during extra challenging moments can be helpful.
+Don’t be afraid to toot your own horn and celebrate a moderate evening if you’d like to!
 A close friend will be happy to celebrate this with you, even from afar.
 Here’s a simple structure for getting started with an accountability buddy.

 Reallocate Your Time & Money

 Wake up early, sleep in without regard, whatever fills your body and soul.
 In a society that’s ruled by booze, consider this your secret weapon: you have more time, money, and/or energy than you would have otherwise.
-But don’t fill up your newfound time scrolling Instagram—use this mindfulness around consumption to get more intentional about the ways you spend your time.
+Then, use this mindfulness around consumption to get more intentional about the ways you spend your time—you don’t have to just fill up your free time scrolling Instagram.
 This kind of self respect is an often-forgotten treasure.

 If you’re not sure where to start, here’s a list of 21 activities you can explore instead of drinking and feel good about in the process.

-It’s important to note here, that this all must come with a healthy dose of checking your privilege: it’s fun and cutesy to call yourself sober-curious, but the world of alcoholism and sobriety is much more complex than that.
+It’s important to note here, though, that it can be fun and cutesy to call yourself sober-curious, but the world of alcoholism and sobriety is complex.
 For casual drinkers, it’s a more simple challenge of identifying fun alternatives that reduce access and exposure to alcohol, but for those dealing with addiction, this can be a difficult and painful lifelong process.

 Moderation does not work for everyone—sometimes it’s best to cut off drinking completely.
 So, watch if and how you evangelize sober-curiosity or a low-vs-no-alcohol lifestyle.
 Ask friends and family who need support how you can support them properly so that you can avoid perpetuating harmful discussions.